Tidally Tilted Pulsators: The known tidally tilted pulsators

 \subsection{Related objects in the literature}

-The deep eclipsing binary U Gru \citep{bow19} shares some of the characteristics of the three stars discussed so far, and was therefore called a ``tidally perturbed pulsator''.
+The eclipsing binary V1031 Ori \citep{lee21} appears to have a short period tidally tilted oscillation.
+Further, the deep eclipsing binary U Gru \citep{bow19} shares some of the characteristics of the three stars discussed so far, and was therefore called a ``tidally perturbed pulsator''.
 However, it has some pulsation modes that do not appear to be affected by tides.
 Related cases are HL Dra \citep{shi21}, RR Lyn \citep{sou21} and RS Cha \citep{steindl}.
 Another eclipsing binary, TZ Dra, shows many tidally tilted oscillations that form regular patterns in the frequency spectra \citep{kahra21}.
-Whereas all these objects contain pulsators of the $\delta$ Scuti type, the stars with tidally perturbed pulsations in the systems V453 Cyg \citep{south20}, V1031 Ori \citep{lee21} and VV Ori \citep{southetal} are of the $\beta$~Cephei type and hence considerably more massive.
+Whereas all these objects contain pulsators of the $\delta$ Scuti type, the stars with tidally perturbed pulsations in the systems V453 Cyg \citep{south20}, and VV Ori \citep{southetal} are of the $\beta$~Cephei type and hence considerably more massive.